 If you are staying on Homer Spit, you will have plenty of time to take in this gorgeous spectacle.

 Build a fire out of pebbles on the beach and purchase a bundle of wood at one of the local shops on the spit or in town.

-Crack open a bottle of Bear Creek Wine (or your favorite adult beverage) and sit on a piece of driftwood and enjoy the winding down of a great day in Alaska!
+Crack open a bottle of Bear Creek Wine (or your favorite adult beverage) and sit on a piece of driftwood and enjoy the winding down of a great day in Homer, Alaska!

-RV in Campgrounds In Homer Spit, Alaska
+RV Campgrounds In Homer Spit, Alaska

-Because camping on the beach was one of our top highlights of the visiting Homer, we have to start with our favorite campground in Homer Spit.
+Because camping on the beach was one of our top highlights of visiting Homer, we have to start with our favorite campground in Homer Spit.